ThongVoHien/TopologyAnalysis/README.md

 ./test [data-file] [bigrades-file]
 ```
 The `data-file` and `bigrades-file` should be the same ones supplied during bigrade computation.
+This prints "Correct" if the bigrade computation is correct.
+If not, it prints "Incorrect" followed by the location of error.

 You can also visualize the bifiltration from the bigrades file:
 ```